javascript-tutorial/en.javascript.info/1-js/02-first-steps/16-javascript-specials/article.md

 switch (age) {
   case 18:
-    alert("Won't work"); // the result of prompt is a string, not a number число
+    alert("Won't work"); // the result of prompt is a string, not a number

   case "18":
     alert("This works!"");